dalton-f/aoc-2024/README.md

 ### Day 19:

 Very simple problem today, just some recursion and cacheing stuff, very surprised at the difficulty as we are so far into the event now.
 For part 1 I did add cacheing but it doesn't look like it makes any difference to the runtime.
 Cacheing was however necessary for part 2

+### Day 20:

+Another dijkstra problem with the "cheating" element.
+No clue how to solve this.

+### Day 21:

+I might be able to solve part 1 of this problem, but would require a lot of time.

+### Day 22:

+Today seems decepetively easy, only issue I had with part 1 was having to use BigInts to prevent overflows.